square/quotaservice/README.md

 ## Open Source

 The quota service and clients are all completely open source, under the Apache Software Foundation License v2.0 (ASLv2).
+See [LICENSE](https://raw.githubusercontent.com/maniksurtani/quotaservice/master/LICENSE) for details.

 # Goals